-I’ve got a really special treat in store for you in this week’s edition of “Head Shot Monday“, as I was fortunate enough to spend some time chatting with Chris Brogan, the CEO of Human Business Works.
+I’ve got a really special treat in store for you, as I was fortunate enough to spend some time chatting with Chris Brogan, the CEO of Human Business Works.

 One of the “secret weapons” for today’s professional photographer is to learn from people outside the business, which is a great way to infuse new ideas and identify new opportunities for business growth.

 In this quick chat, Chris and I talked about some of the concepts in his new book “The Impact Equation“, which he co-authored with Julien Smith, and how those ideas can help today’s professional photographer stand out from the crowd…